Actuarial-Control-Cycle-Part-A-2023-T1/Supreme/README.md

   * Coastal Damage

   1. Proactive relocators in high-risk areas:
    > - Must submit adequate proof of intention to relocate.
 I.e., proof of purchase of new property or lease, or any other official documentation stating the individual will be residing in a low-risk area in the foreseeable future.
    > - Must also provide proof of genuine urgency and motivation for relocating.
   2. Proactive relocators in medium-risk areas:
   > - All individuals in high-risk areas must be processed before medium-risk claims can be assessed unless a catastrophic event has occurred in that area.
   > - Once budget is allocated for high-risk areas, the same procedure as (1) occurs for medium-risk areas.
   3. Involuntary relocators in high and medium-risk areas:
   > - Must provide adequate proof that current property is uninhabitable after the catastrophic disaster occurs.
 A third party (I.e., a general insurer working with government initiatives) will also inspect the property to ensure this condition is met.
   > - Claims will only be paid out once proof of purchase of new property or lease in a low-risk area is submitted.

+   1. Proactive relocators in high-risk areas:
+   * Must submit adequate proof of intention to relocate.
+I.e., proof of purchase of new property or lease, or any other official documentation stating the individual will be residing in a low-risk area in the foreseeable future.
+   * Must also provide proof of genuine urgency and motivation for relocating.
+  2. Proactive relocators in medium-risk areas
+  * All individuals in high-risk areas must be processed before medium-risk claims can be assessed unless a catastrophic event has occurred in that area.
+  * Once budget is allocated for high-risk areas, the same procedure as (1) occurs for medium-risk areas.
+  4. Involuntary relocators in high and medium-risk areas:
+  * Must provide adequate proof that current property is uninhabitable after the catastrophic disaster occurs.
+A third party (I.e., a general insurer working with government initiatives) will also inspect the property to ensure this condition is met.
+  * Claims will only be paid out once proof of purchase of new property or lease in a low-risk area is submitted.

 *Claims Processing Times:*
 Claims for proactive relocators in high-risk areas may take between 1-3 months to be processed.
 Claims for proactive relocators in medium-risk areas may take between 3-9 months to be processed, subject to the level of claims received in high-risk areas.
 Claims for involuntary relocators in both high and medium-risk areas affected by catastrophic events may take between 1-6 months, subject to how efficiently a third party will be able to assess the claims once the region is safe to access; immediately following a catastrophic event, there may be a high volume of claims being processed so there may be longer processing times.
 Generally, claims processed before a catastrophic event occurs will be processed more efficiently as the number of claims can be moderated.
 Furthermore, once the majority of the high-risk population embrace this scheme, relocation can be conducted in a methodical manner rather than in mass.